Take the Prediabetes Quiz. 1 of 3 Americans Are Prediabetic. Are You?

-For instance, Functional Medicine expert Dr. Mark Hyman recommends that,
+For instance, the aforementioned Dr. Mark Hyman recommends that:

 Dr. Hyman is referring to ideal blood sugar numbers, not the prediabetic or diabetic threshold.
 The Life Extension Foundation puts the fasting number at below 86 mg/dl.

-The odds are very strong that your fasting mg/dl is over the 80 to 86 range, but you can get it there if you’re willing to make some changes.
+The odds are very strong that your fasting mg/dl is over the 80 to 86 range, but you can reduce yours to get it there if you’re willing to make some changes.

-If you have high blood sugar — and especially if your prediabetes quiz indicates that you may be prediabetic — you need to eliminate the things that are sending your biology out of balance and include what’s needed to help your body rebalance itself, says Dr. Hyman, who offers the next eight interventions.
+If you have high blood sugar — and especially if your prediabetes quiz indicates that you may be prediabetic — you need to cut the things that are sending your biology out of balance and include what’s needed to help your body re-balance itself, says Dr. Hyman.

 Food is information that controls your gene expression, hormones, and metabolism.
 Choose low-glycemic real foods including fresh vegetables, fruits, legumes, non-gluten grains, nuts, seeds and high-quality animal protein.

 Artificial sweeteners can raise insulin levels and contribute to insulin resistance.
 One study in the journal Diabetes Care found sucralose (Splenda) could raise glucose and insulin levels.
 Give up sugar, and also stevia, aspartame, sucralose, sugar alcohols like xylitol and malitol — they can all slow down your metabolism, encourage gain weight, and increase insulin resistance, says Dr. Hyman.